monikastrah/431-2020/labs/lab04/lab04.md

 folder), at [TA office
 hours](https://thomaselove.github.io/431/contact.html) or before/after
 class.

+Your response to **every** question, whether we explicitly ask for it or not, should include a complete English sentence responding to the question.
+Code alone is not a sufficient response, even if the code is correct.
+Some questions, of course, don’t require any code.

 We have not provided a template for this Lab.
 You are encouraged to adapt one of the previous templates for this purpose.